lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 from an NP-hard problem to one with a $O(n^2)$ polynomial runtime.
 This is an exponential decrease in algorithmic complexity, which means the disparity between my metric and \citeauthor{fh2011}'s increases as the input size grows.

-I also use programming
-techniques like precomputation and memoisation to decrease the time taken to compute the metric greatly.
+I also use programming techniques like precomputation and memoisation to decrease the time taken to compute the metric greatly.
 My implementation is competitive with geometry-based compactness measures like Reock: on my machine, both metrics took roughly the same amount of time (~0.20s per step).
-Further details on the metric can be found in Appendix A.
+Further details on these algorithmic optimisations can be found in Appendix A.

 Given these considerations, I settle on an ensemble of four different compactness measures: Polsby-Popper, Reock, Convex Hull, and Human Compactness.
-I exclude the Schwartzberg metric as the Schwartzberg and Polsby-Popper measure are mathematically equivalent.
+I exclude the Schwartzberg metric as the Schwartzberg and Polsby-Popper measure are largely mathematically equivalent.
 Finally, I include my point-wise distance metric.
-This ensures the robustness and validity of my results.
+This maximises the robustness and validity of my results.

 ### Generating plans with automated districting algorithms

 In order to find out whether compactness measures track spatial diversity, we have to generate many counterfactual plausible plans that span the entirety of possible districting plans and measure the correlation between compactness and spatial diversity.
-This requires using a computer to draw a large number of plans according to some minimal criteria.
+This requires using a computer to draw a large number of plans according to some criteria.

 The idea of drawing a large number of districting plans with a computer has a long and storied history, starting in the 60s and 70s.
 The approach has almost